Chariot clock

 A chariot clock is a type of mantel/table figural clock in the form of a chariot whose dial is set into the wheel or elsewhere, its origins date back to the second half of the 16th century southern Germany.
 Normally of classical mythology subject matter, it has been made in different periods and styles such as Renaissance, Louis XV, Louis XVI, Empire, Napoleon III, Art Deco, etc.

 History

 Origins: 16th century

-In the historical context of the Renaissance, the so-called chariot clocks born in South Germany, a centre for clockmaking in Europe that flourished between 1550–1650, the leading cities being Augsburg, Nuremberg and Munich.
+In the historical context of the Renaissance, the so-called chariot clocks born in South Germany, a centre for clockmaking in Europe that flourished between 1550 and 1650, the leading cities being Augsburg, Nuremberg and Munich.

 They were self-moving four-wheeled tabletop clocks that included automata figurines and some a musical movement too.
 The German examples have not the dial inserted in the wheel, but in the seat or some other place.

 Most of them were fabricated in Augsburg, although several existing clocks cannot be located due to the lack of inscriptions or hallmarks and are therefore ascribed only to South German workshops.
 These rare and very costly pieces were only afforded by the nobility and royal courts.